Francisco Tárrega: Biography

 Tárrega entered the Madrid Royal Conservatory in 1874, under the sponsorship of a wealthy merchant named Antonio Canesa.
 He had brought along with him a recently purchased guitar, made in Seville by Antonio de Torres.
 Its superior sonic qualities inspired him both in his playing and in his view of the instrument's compositional potential.
 At the conservatory, Tárrega studied composition under Emilio Arrieta who convinced him to focus on guitar and abandon the idea of a career with the piano.

 By the end of the 1870s, Tárrega was teaching the guitar (Emilio Pujol, Miguel Llobet, and Daniel Fortea were pupils of his) and giving regular concerts.
 Tárrega received much acclaim for his playing and began traveling to other areas of Spain to perform.
 By this time he was composing his first works for guitar, which he played in addition to works of other composers.

-During the winter of 1880, Tárrega replaced his friend Luis de Soria, in a concert in Novelda, Alicante, where, after the concert, an important man in town asked the artist to listen to his daughter, María José Rizo, who was learning to play guitar.
+During the winter of 1880, Tárrega replaced his friend Luis de Soria, in a concert in Novelda, Alicante.
+After the concert, an important man in town asked him to listen to his daughter, María José Rizo, who was learning to play guitar.
 Soon they were engaged.

 In 1881, Tárrega played in the Opera Theatre in Lyon and then the Paris Odeon, in the bicentenary of the death of Pedro Calderón de la Barca.
-He also played in London, but he liked neither the language nor the weather.
-There is a story about his visit to England.
-After a concert, some people saw that the musician was in low spirits.
+He also played in London, where he liked neither the language nor the weather.
+There is a story about his visit to England: after a concert, some people saw that the musician was in low spirits.
 "What is the matter, maestro?" they asked him.
 "Do you miss home?
 Your family, perhaps?"
 They advised him to capture that moment of sadness in his music.
-Thus he conceived the theme of one of his most memorable works, Lágrima (literally meaning teardrop).
+Thus he conceived the theme of one of his most memorable works, Lágrima (teardrop).
 After playing in London he returned to Novelda for his wedding.
 At Christmas 1882, Tárrega married María José Rizo.